LeaderPortfolio

 The Full Dossier

 Hansjoerg Wyss was born in Bern, Switzerland, on September 19, 1935.
-He received a master's degree in civil and structural engineering from the Swiss Federal Institute of Technology Zurich in 1959 and later earned an MBA from Harvard Business School in 1965.
-Wyss began his career in the textile industry, working in various roles, including as a factory engineer and project manager for Chrysler in Pakistan, Turkey, and the Philippines.
-He also worked in the steel industry in Brussels, Belgium, and ran a side business selling airplanes.
+He received a master's degree in civil and structural engineering from the Swiss Federal Institute of Technology Zurich in 1959 and earned an MBA from Harvard Business School in 1965.
+Wyss's career began in the textile industry, where he worked in various positions, including as a factory engineer and project manager.
+He later transitioned to the medical device industry.

 Rise to Success